yonkahlon/Zenject/README.md

 ## <a id="list-bindings"></a>List Bindings

-You can also bind multiple types to the same interface, with the result being a list of dependencies.
-In the example code below, Bar would get a list containing a new instance of Foo1, Foo2, and Foo3:
+When Zenject finds multiple bindings for the same type, it interprets that to be a list.
+So, in the example code below, Bar would get a list containing a new instance of Foo1, Foo2, and Foo3:

+    ...

+    // In an installer somewhere
     Container.Bind<IFoo>().ToSingle<Foo1>();
     Container.Bind<IFoo>().ToSingle<Foo2>();
     Container.Bind<IFoo>().ToSingle<Foo3>();